(Revised January 2014)

 If a policy looks too "cheap" it probably is.
 Long-term care insurance has many optional benefits and nuances.
 Work with a long term care insurance agent who asks good questions and works with your personal situation to design a benefit package that suits your needs.

 Long-term care insurance is a relatively new product.
-While a handful of companies have been offering long-term care insurance for a decade or more, there are many fine product offerings from high quality companies that have recently entered the marketplace.
+While a handful of companies have been offering long-term care insurance for a decade or more, there are many companies that have recently entered the marketplace.
 Some companies have long experience with this type of insurance while others have less.
 Experience is just one more element to evaluate when purchasing this type of insurance.

 The information in the Rate Guide can provide you with valuable insight if you decide to purchase a long term care insurance policy.
 No one element, however, should determine your choice.
 Try to view each element in perspective and balance them with your personal needs.